pcollinscode/DataVisualization/README.md

     1. If using Visual Studio 2015, this will open a Publish dialog box.
 Follow the dialog steps using the "dataviz553 - Web Deploy" publish profile

 ##### Local Environment
 To execute locally, you must install Visual Studio for easiest execution.
-Recommended version is Visual Studio 2017 Community but also should work on Visual Studio 2015 Community (**NOTE**: some code is untested).
+Recommended version is Visual Studio 2017 Community but also should work on Visual Studio 2015 Community (**NOTE**: some code is untested in VS2015).

 1. Clone the Github project.
 1. Open the DataVisualization.sln file in Visual Studio.